-The first Gaia data release, which will be available online on 14 September, will include the positions and G magnitude for about one billion stars using observations taken between 25 July 2014 and 16 September 2015.
+The first Gaia data release DR1, published on 14 September 2016, includes the positions and G magnitude for about one billion stars using observations taken between 25 July 2014 and 16 September 2015.

-In addition, for a subset of data – about 2 million stars in common between the Tycho-2 Catalogue and Gaia – there will be a five-parameter astrometric solution, giving the positions, parallaxes, and proper motions for those objects.
+In addition, for a subset of data – about 2 million stars in common between the Tycho-2 Catalogue and Gaia – there is a five-parameter astrometric solution, giving the positions, parallaxes, and proper motions for those objects.
 This is referred to as the Tycho-Gaia Astrometric Solution (TGAS).

-Photometric data for RR Lyrae and Cepheid variable stars that were observed frequently during a special scanning mode that repeatedly covered the ecliptic poles will also be made public.
+Photometric data for RR Lyrae and Cepheid variable stars that were observed frequently during a special scanning mode that repeatedly covered the ecliptic poles was also made public.

 The axes are Equatorial coordinates (right ascension and declination), whereas the colour scale indicates the measurement density (as observations per square degree).
 Such density depends both on the sky in itself and on the “scanning law” followed by Gaia.

 As we can see, there are areas where the density is significantly higher than in others.
 This is due to the special scanning laws in which Gaia has been operating during these Commissioning months.
 Specifically, there are two small areas with a very high density: the “ecliptic poles”, that is, the points on the celestial sphere crossed by an imaginary line perpendicular to the ecliptic plane – where the Earth travels on its orbit around the Sun.